estradag/summerschool-frontend/docs/frontend-excercise.md

 Files route:

 1. In `summerschool-items-api` repository.
-2. Navigate to the folder /api and open products.apib in Atom editor.
+2. Navigate to the folder /api and open `products.apib` in Atom editor.

-Add `feature true` for each product with `id 1, 4, 7` and false for the rest.
+Add `feature true` for each product with `id 1, 4, 7` and `false` for the rest.

 Clues:

 1. Check [APIBluePrint](https://apiblueprint.org/documentation/specification.html) specification.
-1. Modify the proper repository.
+1. Respect identation.
 2. Restart the service after do any change.
 2. Remember verify the response making a call to this endpoint.